rjdkmr/gcMapExplorer/docs/mapBrowser.rst

 User defined colormap
 ---------------------
 Although several colormap is already included in the browser.
-One may generate own colormap and later modify it using the implmented option.
+One may generate own colormap and later modify it using the implemented option.
 To open this, click on ``Edit`` -> ``Add/Modify colormap``.

 .. figure:: images/colormap_dialog.png